 However, if one policy is good, are there any benefits to buying multiple medical policies for extra protection?
+Read to know the pros and cons of having multiple health insurance policies.

-However, it is important to remember that having more than one plan does not mean that you get reimbursed twice for a medical treatment.
+However, it is important to remember that having more than one plan does not mean that you get reimbursed twice for medical treatment.
 Even when you have more than one plan, the total amount that they will cover at the time of a claim will not exceed 100% of the treatment cost.

-For example, if you get a surgery, you will choose one plan to pay for this up to its coverage limits.
+For example, if you get surgery, you will choose one plan to pay for this up to its coverage limits.
 Once this insurer has paid the amount, the remaining bill goes to your second or third insurance, which will then cover part of or all of the remaining costs, again up to its coverage limit.

 Having more health plans will give you the scope to have more widespread coverage.
 If you look closely at your first policy, you can choose the second and any subsequent policies based on what is not covered in that policy, such as a critical illness cover, or a maternity cover.